Sickness absence in different life situations

 Sickness absence in relation to giving birth

 We have completed two different research projects on sickness absence and disability pension in relation to giving birth or not.
 The first one was based on twin sisters born in Sweden, the other one on all women of fertile ages living in Sweden.
-Nine articles in international scientific journals and one Swedish report have been published so far.
+Nine articles in international scientific journals and one Swedish report have so far been published.
 In all the studies, longitudinal cohort studies were conducted, based on microdata linked from different nationwide registers.
-In summary, women who did not give birth had more sickness absence/disability pension than those who gave birth once, and those who gave birth more than once during the follow-ups had lowest sickness absence/disability pension.
+In summary, women who did not give birth had more sickness absence/disability pension days/year than those who gave birth once, and those who gave birth more than once during the follow-ups had lowest mean numbers of sickness absence/disability pension days/year.